-This code of conduct outlines our expectations for all those who participate in all aspects of our event, online or in person, whether in a group or one-on-one.
+This code of conduct outlines our expectations for all who participate in all aspects of our event, online or in person, whether in a group or one-on-one.

 We invite all those who participate in Vermont Code Camp to help us create safe and positive experiences for everyone.

 A supplemental goal of this Code of Conduct is to increase open culture citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

 If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 Exercise consideration and respect in your speech and actions.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

 - Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.